TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Spatially resolved kinematics of the lens

 \subsection{Stellar template fitting}

-As shown by the left panel of Fig.~\ref{fig:vdispestimate}, we mask the pixels from the lens light cube further than 1.8\arcs~from the center of the galaxy as well as an area of 0.8\arcs~around the position of images A and B. In order to maximize the number of constraints on the radial velocity profile, the frame is then divided into three concentric rings of 0.53\arcs~width with SNR from 14 $\AA^{-1}$ to 30 $\AA^{-1}$.
-The integrated spectra of each bin are then fitted using the penalized pixel fitting (pPXF) method\footnote{We used version 8.2 from \url{https://pypi.org/project/ppxf/}} \citep{cappellari17, Cappellari2023}.
+As shown by the left panel of Fig.~\ref{fig:vdispestimate}, we masked the pixels from the lens light cube further than 1.8\arcs~from the centre of the galaxy, as well as an area of 0.8\arcs~around the position of images A and B. In order to maximise the number of constraints on the radial velocity profile, the frame is then divided into three concentric rings of 0.53\arcs~width with S/N from 14 $\AA^{-1}$ to 30 $\AA^{-1}$.
+The integrated spectra of each bin are then fitted using the penalised pixel fitting (pPXF) method\footnote{We used version 8.2 from \url{https://pypi.org/project/ppxf/}} \citep{cappellari17, Cappellari2023}.
 This method models the galaxy spectrum with a weighted linear combination of stellar spectra, broadened by a convolution with the galaxy line-of-sight velocity distribution.
 Additive Legendre polynomials are included in the model to improve the robustness to template mismatch and dust reddening.
 Furthermore, a multiplicative polynomial accounts for spectral flux calibration mismatches between data and templates.
 Any contaminating signal from residuals of the quasar images blended with the galaxy is accounted for by including a scaled quasar spectrum presented in Fig.~\ref{fig:spectra}.